relay-tools/react-router-relay/README.md

 # Query Parameters

-You can pass an array to the `queryParams` prop to specify which query parameters should be passed in from the router and made available as variables to your root queries and containers:
+You can pass an array to the `queryParams` prop to whitelist which query parameters should be passed in from the router and made available as variables to your root queries and containers: